ubcctf/ubcctf.github.io/_posts/2021-08-25-corctf-smogofwar.md

 ## tl;dr

-Beat a chess bot in "Smog of War" a variant of chess (almost?) identical to the [https://en.wikipedia.org/wiki/Dark_chess](Fog of War) variation of chess by sending two different moves to the server.
+Beat a chess bot in "Smog of War" a variant of chess (almost?) identical to the [Fog of War](https://en.wikipedia.org/wiki/Dark_chess) variation of chess by sending two different moves to the server.

 ## Description